 We regularly host distinguished guest speakers who often also lead graduate seminars and workshops.
 Recent and forthcoming visitors include Professors Dena Goodman (Michigan), Marcy Norton (GWU), Dan Edelstein (Stanford).

 We participate actively in numerous international societies concerned with early modern Atlantic, British, French, Luso-Iberian, and Ottoman studies, as well as the Forum for European Expansion and Global Initiative and the World History Association.
 We enjoy links with the Center for History and Economics, Cambridge, UK.
-The Journal of British Studies (CUP) is based at Pitt under the editorship of Professor Holger Hoock.
+The Journal of Early Modern History (Brill) is under the editorship of Dr. Molly A. Warsh.